c4v4/LKH3/README.md

 For the CVRP variant the full Uchoa dataset (containing 100 instances, from 100 to 1000 customers) along with the Belgium dataset (containing 10 instances, from 3000 to 30000 customers) have been used.

 Both the original LKH3 and the customized one have been tested with 4 different random seeds for each instance, executing a single *RUN* per seed.
-For Uchoa instances the number of *TRIALS* have been set to 10000, while, for the bigger Belgium instances, 5000 *TRIALS* have been used.
+Fornthe Uchoa instances the number of *TRIALS* have been set to 10000, while, for the bigger Belgium instances, 5000 *TRIALS* have been used.

 For the CVRPTW problem, a subset of the Homberger dataset has been selected.
-Sixty instances have been chosen, randomly selecting 2 instances for each of the different classes (which are 6 classes for each of the 5 different sizes).
+Sixty instances have been chosen, randomly selecting 2 instances for each class (there are 6 classes for each of the 5 different sizes).

 Also in this case, each configuration has been tested with 4 different random seeds, with 1 *RUN* of 10000 *TRIALS* each.